 Self-Efficacy and Reciprocal Determinism

 Reciprocal determinism is also associated with self-efficacy, or a person's level of belief in their own ability to achieve their goals.
 Self-efficacy represents a personal factor in reciprocal determinism.
-People with high self-efficacy are more likely to be confident when approaching problems (the behavior), which means they may be more likely to succeed in different situations (the environment).

 In situations where someone has low self-efficacy, such as a student in class who lacks faith in their ability to do well, modifying aspects of the environment can be helpful.
-For example, a teacher who offers additional supportive resources and encouragement can help foster success which may then improve success and boost a student's sense of self-efficacy.
+For example, a teacher who offers additional supportive resources and encouragement can help foster success, which may then improve success and boost a student's sense of self-efficacy.

-Meanwhile, Bandura recognized the importance of the bidirectional relationship between individuals, their behaviors, and the environment.
 This suggests that while people are certainly affected by the things they experience in their environment, they also have the power to exert a change on their situation and circumstances through their own choices and behaviors.